The latest Global Peace Index has just named the most dangerous countries in the world.

 - International relations

-Without any further ado, let’s take a closer look at the 11 most dangerous countries in the world in 2023.
+Keep reading to discover the most dangerous countries in the world in 2023.

 #1.
 Afghanistan

-Afghanistan is the most dangerous country in the world due to its ongoing conflict and instability.
+Afghanistan remains the most dangerous country in the world – due to its ongoing conflict and instability.

 The Afghan government is also plagued by corruption, which has made it difficult to provide basic services and improve the country’s infrastructure.